Malcom-Charlie/portfolioSetup_mobileFirst/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Much appreciation to the following entities:
+> Much appreciation to the following entities & Individuals:

-- Team mates: Thank you fellow Micronaunts for all the help dealing with blockers.
+- Coding partner: Thank you fellow coding partner for the help dealing with blockers .
 - Figma: For the elaborate website designs.
 - Adobe: For easy to use font links.
 - Microverse: For the assignments and learning opportunities.